ianstormtaylor/slate/docs/walkthroughs/defining-custom-block-nodes.md

 Now, if you press `control-\``  the block your cursor is in should turn into a code block!
 Magic!

+*Note: The Edge browser does not currently support `control-...` key events (see [issue](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/742263/)), so this example won't work on it.*

 But we forgot one thing.
 When you hit `control-\`` again, it should change the code block back into a paragraph.
 To do that, we'll need to add a bit of logic to change the type we set based on whether any of the currently selected blocks are already a code block:

 ```js